-Recruit training is rigorous, demanding, and challenging experience.
-The general purpose of recruit training is to improve the military skills, knowledge, discipline, pride, and self-confidence necessary for recruits to be a Marine.
+Recruit training is a rigorous, demanding, and challenging experience.
+The general purpose of recruit training is to improve the military skills, knowledge, discipline, pride, and self-confidence necessary for recruits to be Marines.

 Marine boot camp is known as more challenging, both physically and mentally, than the basic training programs of the other military services.
 There are more than 70 training days in a period a little longer than 12 weeks.
 It has been said by former Marines that Marine Corps recruit training was the most challenging thing they ever had to do in their entire lives.

 In the first several days at the recruit depot, the recruits are assigned to a platoon, receive a basic issue of uniforms and equipment, then are given an additional physical and take further assignment classification tests.
 A team of three Marine drill instructors would be the leaders of each platoon.
 A regular training day for a recruit begins at 5 a.m., includes drill, physical training, and several classes in weapons and conduct, and ends at 9 p.m. with taps.